panoskoutris/high-frequency-circuits-and-devices/README.md

 - **Transmission line and matching network design**
 - **Waveguide material estimation and antenna array radiation modeling**

-The work was developed as part of an advanced university course in RF/Microwave Engineering and combines analytical techniques, numerical methods, and visualization of electromagnetic behavior.
+This project was developed as part of the **High Frequency Devices** course at the **Aristotle University of Thessaloniki** (AUTH), School of Electrical & Computer Engineering.

 ---